Formal Attire Guide: What to Wear to Every Event

 Common Formal Dressing Mistakes to Avoid

-Mistake 4: Confusing business formal with evening formal.
+Confusing business formal with evening formal.
 A conservative navy suit with a white shirt works for a board meeting but reads as underdressed at a black tie gala.
 Business formal and evening formal operate on different scales.

 How to Visualize Your Formal Outfit Before the Event